-When most things in your life seem to be going well, there is still room for enhanced self-understanding.
-There are always blind spots that go undetected because friends and family are not trained to notice them or draw them to your awareness.
+Even when things in your life seem to be going well, there is still room for enhanced self-understanding.
 Loved ones and friends can offer good advice at times but their feedback will be biased based on the lens that they see you through and the expectations they have for you.
-Besides giving you more objective analysis, counselling done with a psychotherapist is about digging to your roots, to assess fundamental thought and feeling patterns to identify the self-limiting beliefs you have unconsciously accepted as true.
+Besides giving you more objective analysis, psychotherapy may give a chance to explore your thought and feeling patterns to identify the self-limiting beliefs and patterns you have unconsciously accepted as true and are acting upon.